Quantumfishcake/TicTacToe/README.md

 ### AI logic

-**AI Hard** Uses the minimax algorithm which allows it to check all possible outcomes
+**AI Hard** works by checking for winning spots followed by spots that will block the human and if it fails to meet those conditions it will pick a spot based on a small priority of middle--> corners followed lastly by a random spot.
 **AI Easy** Simply checks if the computer can win or block the player from winning with their next move, otherwise it will pick a random spot.

 ####Ackowledgments